 Oregon Medicare Supplement plans and Medicare Advantage plans serve similar purposes by giving people additional healthcare coverage on top of their Original Medicare benefits.
 The only difference is what they cover and how beneficiaries receive their coverage.

 Experts consider Medicare Advantage plans “all-in-one” coverage since they can sometimes cover vision, dental, and hearing costs.
 Some of these MA plans even cover prescription drugs.

 With Medicare Advantage plans, beneficiaries receive their Medicare Part A and B coverage from a private insurance provider rather than Medicare.
 Medigap plans work alongside Original Medicare to cover remaining costs, such as copays.

 How many Medicare Supplement plans can you have in Oregon?

 You can only have one Medicare Supplement plan at a time in Oregon.
 However, Plan F covers everything included in the other Medigap plans.
 You can also pair a Medicare Supplement Plan with a stand-alone Medicare Part D prescription drug plan.

 Are you automatically disenrolled from Medicare Advantage to Medigap in Oregon?

 Enrolling in a new Medigap plan automatically disenrolls you from your Medicare Advantage plan, and vice versa.
-However, it is still best for you to let your current provider know when you decide to switch from one plan to another.
+However, it’s still best to let your current provider know when you decide to switch from one program to another.

 How to Sign Up for Medicare Supplement/Medigap Plan in Oregon